Up: Martin Poulter > Scientology Criticism > UK Media Archive

 The cult, which was badly hit by Mr Justice Latey's High Court condemnation. and its leader's death last year. is exuberant over the success of The Way to Happiness campaign.
 Its internal newsletter, the Auditor. says: 'Weekly, thousands of UK children are asking for competition entry forms."

 But many head teachers have been outraged by the Scientologists' approaches to them and their pupils.
-Worst hit has been West Sussex, home base of the church, where booklets and contest details have been distributed at several schools.
+Worst hit has been West Sussex, home base of the church, where booklets and contest details have been distributed at several schools.'Literature has also been sent to London borough youth officers, libraries and businessmen, and the names of West Country mayors and council leaders have been used in an effort to attract business sponsors to the campaign.

 But the civic dignitaries who endorsed it are now withdrawing their support, protesting they had no idea of any connection with the Church of Scientology when they were shown the booklet and asked to sign a scroll.